MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-overview.md

 For high performance and high compression rates, the columnstore index slices the table into rowgroups, and then compresses each rowgroup in a column-wise manner.
 The number of rows in the rowgroup must be large enough to improve compression rates, and small enough to benefit from in-memory operations.

 A rowgroup from where all data has been deleted transitions from COMPRESSED into TOMBSTONE state, and is later removed by a background process named the tuple-mover.
+For more information about rowgroup statuses, see [sys.dm_db_column_store_row_group_physical_stats (Transact-SQL)](../../relational-databases/system-dynamic-management-views/sys-dm-db-column-store-row-group-physical-stats-transact-sql.md).

 > [!TIP]
 > Having too many small rowgroups decreases the columnstore index quality.
-A reorganize operation will merge smaller rowgroups, following an internal threshold policy that determines how to remove deleted rows and combine the compressed rowgroups.
-After a merge, the index quality should be improved.
+Until [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)], a reorganize operation is required to merge smaller COMPRESSED rowgroups, following an internal threshold policy that determines how to remove deleted rows and combine the compressed rowgroups.
+> Starting with [!INCLUDE[sql-server-2019](../../includes/sssqlv15-md.md)], a background merge task also works to merge COMPRESSED rowgroups from where a large number of rows has been deleted.
+> After merging smaller rowgroups, the index quality should be improved.

 > [!NOTE]
 > Starting with [!INCLUDE[sql-server-2019](../../includes/sssqlv15-md.md)], the tuple-mover is helped by a background merge task that automatically compresses smaller OPEN delta rowgroups that have existed for some time as determined by an internal threshold, or merges COMPRESSED rowgroups from where a large number of rows has been deleted.
 This improves the columnstore index quality over time.